Jarvey Gayoso: Youth

 For most of his youth career, Gayoso played as a forward.
 Gayoso was part of the Philippine national under-19 team that took part in the 2016 AFC U-19 Championship qualifiers in 2015.
 He scored the national team's solitary goal in the campaign during the 2–1 loss to Laos.

 He was a member of the Philippine under-22 team that participated in the 2017 Southeast Asian Games.
 In that stint, he scored a brace against East Timor.
 The Philippines finished fourth out of six in their group and were unable to advance to the knockout rounds.

 In March 2019, Gayoso played for the Philippines in the qualifiers for the 2020 AFC U-23 Championship.
 He scored a brace in the first half of the match against Laos; however, the Laotians managed to come back and win 3–2.
 Gayoso's goals were the only ones scored by the Philippines in the qualifiers as they crashed out without a single win.

 Gayoso took part in the Southeast Asian Games again in the 2019 edition which was hosted at home.
 He almost did not make the final squad but his college coach Jaypee Merida helped him work on his weaknesses.
 For this edition of the regional games, he played out-of-position as a right-back.
 National team coach Scott Cooper, is a proponent of Gayoso's shift from playing as a striker to a defender.

 Senior

 In November 2017, Gayoso received his first call-up to play for the senior national team which played at the 2017 CTFA International Tournament, a friendly tournament in Taiwan.
 The squad was led by Marlon Maro in lieu of head coach Thomas Dooley.
 He earned his first senior cap on December 1, 2017, appearing as a starter in the 3–1 win against Laos.

+Gayoso scored his first international goal on October 3, 2018, against Laos during the 2018 Bangabandhu Cup at the Sylhet District Stadium.